gamesbook/pyprototypr/docs/python_commands.rst

       The values have defaults - ``0``, ``0`` and ``red``
       - respectively, which are used if no values are provided;
-      this can be seen via the first example on the lower left.
+      this can be seen in the first example on the lower left.

       If values are provided to *a* and *b*, these will change where the shapes are drawn; if a value